International Game Technology: Texas Lottery

 First as GTECH, and subsequently as IGT, the company has operated Texas Lottery since its launch in 1992.
 In 2012, the company's contract was estimated at about $100 million annually, making GTECH the fourth-largest vendor to the state of Texas.

 On February 14, 2025, International Game Technology subsidiary IGT Solutions was named in a class-action lawsuit alleging that defendants had "manipulated the Texas Lottery system to ensure a fraudulent win in the April 22, 2023, Lotto Texas drawing", allowing a foreign criminal organization to claim a $57.7 million lottery prize.
 Members of the Texas Lottery Commission were later grilled by the Texas Senate Finance Committee, alleging their possible facilitation of money laundering amid a "long-running fraud scheme".

 On February 27, 2025, campaign finance records revealed Texas Lottery Commission alleged contract violations by IGT Solutions Corporation, which is barred from political donations in Texas.
 According to Transparency USA, IGT has donated over $280,000 to several of the state's political caucuses since 2015, to directly and indirectly influence state policymakers; funding a 2017 inauguration event concert for then-Governor Rick Perry; and acting as a title sponsor for Texas Governor Greg Abbott's February 2025 State of the State address.
 The Texas Lottery Commission determined that IGT's contributions to state legislative caucuses are a violation of contractual language that forbids a party to "knowingly make a gift, loan or political contribution, either directly or indirectly, to any Texas State Officer or a member of the Texas State Legislature", and levied a $180,000 fine against the company.
 IGT disagreed with TLC's interpretation of this contract provision and filed a request for declaratory relief, asking the court for clarity on the contractual language in question.

 Abbott, whose staff has included current and former IGT lobbyists, directed the commission to ignore the legislature's 2024 instruction to ban lottery ticket resellers.
 On February 28, the Texas Senate voted to ban all reseller services from participating in the purchase of lottery tickets.

-Rigged: How the Lottery is Playing Texans 2025 documentary

-In March 2025, Texas Scorecard released a documentary film, Rigged: How the Lottery is Playing Texans, outlining corrupt practices by Texas Lottery alleging that it has operated fraudulently through IGT, and via couriers adopted as resellers, despite state law specifying that Texas Lottery must be "played in-person, with cash, at a brick-and-mortar location conducting regular business."

-Texas Scorecard asserts that "Texas Lottery has been plagued by scandal ever since its inception: corrupt vendors; illegal ticket sales; overseas payouts; rigged jackpots" (1:25) and that "the game is rigged" (1:50), citing examples.
-Texas Lottery Commission officials are revealed as complicit with its long-term sole operator International Game Technology (IGT), formerly GTECH.